-This article introduced a novel international relations argument into the literature on anti-immigrants sentiment.
-In addition to the racial, cultural, or labor-market characteristics of immigrants, the focus of the existing literature, we argue that the political relationship between origin and destination countries influences how migrants are perceived and evaluated.
-Drawing on the rivalry literature in international relations, we showed that immigrants from sending countries with a contentious and conflictual relationship with respondents' countries are less welcome than those hailing from allied countries.
+This article introduced a novel international relations argument into the literature on anti-immigrant sentiment.
+In addition to the racial, cultural, or labor-market characteristics of immigrants, the exclusive focus of the existing literature, we argue that the political relationship between origin and destination countries influences how migrants are perceived and evaluated.
+Drawing on the rivalry literature in international relations, we showed that immigrants from countries with a contentious and conflictual relationship with respondents' countries are less welcome than those hailing from allied countries.
 The preference for immigrants from allied countries and the discrimination against those from rival countries trumps considerations of racial and cultural similarity, at least in this sample and with our choice of countries of immigrant origin.

-In the specific empirical set-up of our study, aversion against Russian immigrants among many respondents from Western countries and against Chinese immigrants among respondents from East Asian countries produces a net preference for immigrants of dissimilar racial and cultural backgrounds.
-A more detailed analysis of the data by survey country (see Appendix E) revealed that there is little evidence of broad anti-Asian or a more specific Sinophobic bias beyond the rivalry effects.
-These results hold across survey countries, continents, and origin countries.
+In the specific empirical set-up of our study, aversion against Russian immigrants in Western Europe and against Chinese immigrants in East Asia produces a net preference for immigrants of dissimilar racial and cultural backgrounds.
+A more detailed analysis of the data by survey country (see Supplementary Appendix E) showed that there is little evidence of a broad anti-Asian or a more specific Sinophobic bias beyond the rivalry effects.
+This conclusion holds across survey countries, continents, and origin countries.

 Some limitations of our approach have been noted.
 Since all surveys contained a choice between Chinese and Japanese immigrants, we do not know the extent to which the specificity of an apparently widespread Japanophilia drives the results regarding the net preference for racially and culturally dissimilar immigrants.
-We also were not able to identify clear-cut rival and non-rival pairs from racially and culturally dissimilar/similar origins for all the 22 survey countries.
+We also were not able to identify clear-cut rival and nonrival pairs from racially and culturally dissimilar/similar origins for all the 22 survey countries.
 Moving beyond these limitations would demand a larger sample of survey countries, a more precise and up-to-date measurement of rivalry, and a larger choice set of immigrant origins for respondents to choose from.